-Some ideas include an informational website, a blog, social media, speaking engagements, industry events, current customer referrals, pay per click (PPC) advertising, and traditional advertising.
-For more, review this list of 101 marketing ideas.
+Some marketing ideas include an informational website, a blog, social media, speaking engagements, industry events, current customer referrals, pay per click (PPC) advertising, and traditional advertising.

 Once you know who you are targeting and have determined how best to reach them, you need to have a plan for collecting contact information.
 The first part of the process involves funneling all prospects to a standard form or landing page that encourages them to share their contact information, generally in return for a free gift, a coupon, a sample or some other value-added incentive.

 At this point, it is vital to have a customer relationship management (CRM) database that will help you keep track of potential customers through the process.

 4. Use an Email Newsletter to Build Relationships

 Now that you're in contact with prospects, it's time to cultivate those relationships so you can take them from the lead stage through a sale (and eventually a repeat sale!).
 One of the best ways to create consistent communication with your prospects is through an email newsletter.